At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 Broken Link Building

-Broken link building involves identifying and fixing broken links on other websites that point to your website or content.
+Broken link building is a SaaS link building strategy that involves identifying and fixing broken links on other websites that point to your website or content.
 Here's a step-by-step guide on how to do broken link building:

 Step 1: Identify potential target websites:

-The first step in broken link building is to identify websites that are relevant to your industry or niche and that have a high number of external links.
+The first step in broken link building is to identify SaaS companies that are relevant to your industry or niche and that have a high number of external links.

 These websites are likely to have broken links that you can fix.